The Ultimate Guide to Nail Adhesives

 Solid gel adhesive works on the same principle as UV adhesive tabs.
 However, unlike pre-shaped adhesive tabs, solid gel is a soft, transparent, semi-solid gel that needs to be scooped and applied manually.

-One downside is that beginners may find it a bit tricky to control the right amount at first.
-However, this adhesive also offers a key advantage — you can apply a slightly larger amount of solid gel to fill the gaps between your natural nail and the press-on, which makes it especially suitable for people with flatter nail beds.
-That said, this benefit is only relevant for a small number of users, as most people’s natural nails already fit perfectly with press-ons without any noticeable gaps.
+Beginners may find it a bit tricky to control the right amount at first.
+However, this adhesive offers a unique advantage — you can apply a slightly larger amount to fill the gaps between your natural nail and the press-on, making it especially suitable for people with flatter nail beds.
+That said, this benefit is only relevant for a small number of users, as most people's natural nails already fit perfectly with press-ons.

 Wear time: ~21 days